spartantri/kringle2020/docs/achivements/A-Redis/A-Redis.md

 ![Access](A-Redis-access.png)

 ## Solution
-The redis console in the kitchen has a vulnerability that allows to dump the contents of the databse to a file in the file system.
+The redis console in the kitchen has a vulnerability that allows to dump the contents of the database to a file in the file system.
 To simplify the execution of payloads we can build a helper function as follows:
 ```
 function cmd {
   curl "localhost/maintenance.php?cmd=$1"